Timeroot/Timeroot.github.io/graph_substructure.md

 [^tensorname]: Also called the _categorical_ product, because it forms the natural product in the category of graphs under graph homomorphisms.
 [^deftwin]: Vertices are false twins if they have the same open neighborhood (their neighbors, but not including themselves).
 They are true twins if they have the same closed neighborhod (their neighbors, plus themselves).
 [^conductance_name]: Conductance is also often called the [Cheeger constant](https://en.wikipedia.org/wiki/Cheeger_constant_(graph_theory)), which is more typical for unweighted graphs.
 In those contexts, it is written h(G).
 We use the conductance notation of ϕ(G) to minimize collision with the Hadwiger number.
-[^bipartite_is_double]: The bipartite double cover is equivalently a tensor product with K2.
+[^bipartite_is_tensor]: The bipartite double cover is equivalently a tensor product with K2.